sleak-lbl/weekly-emails/items/prgenv.md

 ### July Maintenance Software Changes; Defaults Remain the Same

-During the July maintenance, there will be two updates to the software environment on Cori.
+During this weekend's maintenance, there will be two updates to the software environment on Cori.

 First, we will upgrade the Slurm scheduler from version 19.05.5 to 20.02.3.